esimionato/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 The standard use case for that are premium features, like the _Onboarder_.
 They will always be present in the code, but won't be enabled for everyone or everytime.

 Those flags require extra attention.
 We must avoid crippling business code with `if/else` branching.
-Instead, we can use
+Instead, we can use:

     - [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) and [Symfony's service factories](https://symfony.com/doc/current/service_container/factories.html)
     - [Symfony's synthetic services](https://symfony.com/doc/current/service_container/synthetic_services.html)
     - the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern).